Homepage Pet Health Wildfire Smoke Season: Protecting Your Pet's Respiratory Health in Central Oregon

 When the skies over Bend turn gray, and the smell of smoke settles into the Cascade foothills, humans aren’t the only ones who feel the effects.
 Dogs and cats breathe in the same fine particles that fill the air during wildfire season, and for many pets, that exposure can lead to real respiratory distress.
 Central Oregon’s dry summers and surrounding forests make wildfire smoke a recurring seasonal reality, and knowing how to protect your pet during these conditions can make a big difference in their health and comfort.

-At Pawtown Veterinary Care, we understand that Central Oregon’s outdoor lifestyle is one of the reasons people choose to live and raise their pets here.
-Dr. Erin Miller and Dr. Lauren Stayer, the owners and veterinarians at Pawtown, are part of this community, and they know how challenging wildfire season can be for local pet owners.
-Whether you have an active hiking dog or a house cat who loves to lounge near an open window, our team is here to help you keep your pets safe and healthy all summer long.
+Pawtown Veterinary Care serves pet owners across Bend and the rest of Central Oregon, where an active outdoor lifestyle is part of daily life for most families and their animals.
+Dr. Erin Miller and Dr. Lauren Stayer, the owners and veterinarians at Pawtown, are part of this community and know how disruptive wildfire season can be for local pet owners.
+Whether you have an active hiking dog or a house cat who loves to lounge near an open window, our veterinary team is here to help you keep your pets safe and healthy all summer long.

 How Wildfire Smoke Affects Dogs and Cats

-Wildfire smoke contains a complex mix of gases and fine particulate matter that can penetrate deep into the lungs.
-Dogs and cats have a more acute sense of smell than humans, which means they may actually draw in more airborne particles with each breath.
+Wildfire smoke contains a complex mix of gases and fine particulate matter, most of it small enough to penetrate deep into the lungs.
+Dogs and cats have a more acute sense of smell than humans, which means they may draw in more airborne particles with each breath.
 According to the Cornell University College of Veterinary Medicine, common signs of smoke exposure in pets include coughing, gagging, a fast respiratory rate even while at rest, and difficulty breathing.
-Like people, their eyes may also become red, watery, or irritated.
+Like people, their eyes may also become red, watery, or irritated, and some pets develop a reduced appetite or noticeable fatigue during heavy smoke days.

 Some pets are at greater risk than others.
-Flat-faced breeds like Bulldogs, Pugs, and Persian cats already deal with compromised airways, making smoke exposure more dangerous for them.
-Senior pets, very young animals, and those with underlying heart or lung conditions should also be monitored closely during any period of poor air quality.
+Flat-faced breeds, including Bulldogs, Pugs, and Persian cats, already deal with compromised airways, which makes smoke exposure more dangerous for them.
+Senior pets, very young animals, and those with underlying heart or lung conditions should also be monitored closely during any period of poor air quality, and a senior pet wellness visit before smoke season is a good way to catch any existing respiratory or cardiac concerns early.
 If you notice signs of respiratory distress in your dog or cat, do not wait to see if it resolves on its own.

 Practical Steps to Protect Your Pet During Smoke Events